 1. Notice of Primary Renovation Work (4 pages): This notice explains the work to be done on the rental unit and the safeguards the landlord must undertake.
 If necessary, this notice will also describe arrangements that have been made for the tenant’s temporary relocation.

-2. Summary of Tenant Rights (4 pages): This notice provides general information about the Primary Renovation Program and explains the tenant’s rights and responsibilities in a question and answer format.
+2. Primary Renovation facts (formerly known as Summary of Tenant Rights) (5 pages): This notice provides general information about the Primary Renovation Program and explains the tenant’s rights and responsibilities in a question and answer format.

 3. Tenant Appeal of Tenant Habitability Plan (2 pages): Form used if a tenant requests a hearing to modify the Tenant Habitability Plan filed by the tenant’s landlord.